PiggybankStudios/ObsidianProgrammingNotes/Languages/Rust Notes.md

 - [ ] We can use `#[derive(Copy, Clone)]` on a struct to automatically implement the Copy and Clone traits.
 Especially useful for stuff like `struct Vector2<T> {...}` where the members are all copyable/clonable types
 - [ ] When doing curly bracket initialization of a type, we cannot use `<Type>` to declare template types.
 We have to declare them on the left-hand side of the assignment `let x: Vector2<i64> = Vector2{x: 1, y: 2};`
 - [ ] The last line in a function is implicitly treated as the return value **if it does not have an ending semicolon!**
+- [ ] Cargo does a lot of things: Building, Running, Package Downloading, Testing, Documentation Generation, etc.
+- [ ] All Cargo output is put into the `target/` folder next to the `Cargo.toml` (except for `Cargo.lock` file?
+Should we include this in the repository?)
+- [ ] Distribution of crates is often done through [Crates.io](https://crates.io/)
 - [ ]